Chapter 3 More Questions.

 Loose Ends.

 At the time of writing there are a few loose ends to be further researched, not at least what lies back beyond the partnership of Thomas and Emma MacKglew, where were they born?
 Who were their ancestors?
-I had long considered that the answers lay elsewhere, away from our Bermondsey area maybe the West County of Somerset, now I am not so sure, for the Lighterman and Seal skinners may well have worked the river a Hundred years or more before, and its only with the advent of parish records around 1840 and the more detailed household census of 1861 onwards that we start to learn of our family.
+I had long considered that the answers lay elsewhere, away from our Bermondsey area maybe the West County of Somerset, now I am not so sure, for the Lighterman and Seal skinners may well have worked the river a Hundred years or more before, and it’s only with the advent of parish records around 1840 and the more detailed household census of 1861 onwards that we start to learn of our family.
 The truth maybe that Bermondsey is our roots and the past there may need more extensive digging.

 One loose end that needs to be pursued is that of a Martha Caroline Pettard deceased 1863, she does not appear to fit within the family of the time and maybe the certificate of her death St Saviour 1d 11 will tell us more.